 How to stuff a Moroccan Pouf

-There are many ways to stuff an empty pouf, it's easy, cheap or free and it doesn't take a lot of time, you can make a small gesture towards the environment by recycling old clothes or a newspapers and fabrics to fill your pouf, or you can also buy Ikea pillows "FJADRAR" it is cheap, or buy polyester or local cotton for filling the pouf.
+There are many ways to stuff an empty normal or large pouf, it's easy, cheap or free and it doesn't take a lot of time, you can make a small gesture towards the environment by recycling old clothes or a newspapers and fabrics to fill your pouf, or buy polyester or local cotton for filling the pouf.

 We will share with you the various methods to fill your poufs, knowing that our customer service will assist you until you succeed in filling your ottomans.